 International Size.
-Seville ... huilt in America to be at home anywhere in the world.
+Seville ... built in America to be at home anywhere in the world.
 Timeless in styling.
-Cadillac in up.
-A car of performance and hizzury.
+Cadillac in craftsmanship.
+A car of performance and luxury.
 Maneuverable.
-Responsive-a 5.7 Litre, Electronic-Fiel-Injected Engine is standard.
+Responsive-a 5.7 Litre, Electronic-Fuel-Injected Engine is standard.
 And efficient.
 In EPA tests - Seville got 21 miles per gallon highway and 15 mpg city.
 But remember, the mileage you get will be strongly influenced by how and where you drive.
 For California figures, see your Cadillac Dealer.
+Seville

 Family Size.
 In cars engineered to take it.
 Coupe deVille (shown).
 Sedan deVille.
 Fleetwood Brougham.
 The Calais.
-Cadillac Plus Special Editions available with new "contoured pillow" seating.
+Cadillac Limousines.
+Plus Special Editions available with new "contoured pillow" seating.
 New colors and fabrics.
-Plus unseen advancements like the Freedom\ Battery that never needs water.
-And you may order Cadillac's Electronic
+Plus unseen advancements like the FreedomTM Battery that never needs water.
+And you may order Cadillac's Electronic Cadillac # 76 Fuel-Injected Engine.
+The choice of '76 is at your Cadillac Dealer's now.

-Personal Size.
-Coupe, Custom Cabriolet or Convertible ...
-Eldorado "6 is one of the world's most exciting cars.
+Personal size.
+Coupe, Custom Cabriolet or Convertible...
+Eldorado '76 is one of the world's most exciting cars.
 With that rare blend of sportiness and luxury that is Eldorado.
 Plus the maneuverability and added front seat roominess of front-wheel drive.

-Together with Variable Ratio Power Steering, Automatic Level Control and refinements for Eldorado & 76

-1976, it adds up to remarkable roadability.
+Together with Variable Ratio Power Steering, Automatic Level Control and refinements for Eldorado # 76 1976, it adds up to remarkable roadability.

-The choice of 76 is at your Cadillac Dealer's now.
+The choice of '76 is at your Cadillac Dealer's now.